rafaco/InAppDevTools/README.md

 ### Limitations <a name="req"/>
 - minSdkVersion >= 16 (Jelly Bean).
 Check it at your app/build.gradle
-- If AndroidX is enabled, Jetifier should also be enabled (An AndroidX specific version will be release).
+- Minimun Gradle version: //TODO

 ### Basic set-up <a name="basic"/>
 For standard Android projects you only need to modify 2 gradle files and rebuild your app.

-1. On your root build.gradle, import our plugin (plugins closure must be just after buidscript).
+On your root build.gradle, import our plugin (plugins closure must be just after buidscript).
 Then add the JitPack repository (TEMP, it's a transitive dependency):

 ```gradle
 plugins {